Offer in Compromise (OIC) Attorney

-Taxpayers who are unable to pay their IRS and/or state tax liability may be able to reduce the amount they owe through an offer in compromise program; the IRS and the states have similar programs available.
-Filing and negotiating an OIC is a complex procedure that is best handled by a tax lawyer with OIC experience.
+Taxpayers who are unable to pay their IRS or state tax liability may be able to reduce the amount they owe.
+An offer in compromise is the typical vehicle to use to accomplish that goal.
+Both the IRS and the states have similar programs available.
+Filing and negotiating an OIC is a complex procedure that typically requires a tax professional to be successful.

-With law offices in Albany, New York City, Rochester, Syracuse, Utica, and Watertown, our attorneys represent IRS and New York State OIC proceedings throughout much of New York State.
-Attorney Joseph Callahan has over 25 years of legal experience as well as a master’s degree in accounting.
+With law offices in New York City, our attorneys handle IRS, New York State and Connecticut OIC proceedings.
+Attorney Joseph Callahan has over 35 years of legal experience as well as a master’s degree in accounting.
 He also has extensive tax law experience in many areas, including offers in compromise and installment payment arrangements.

-To schedule an appointment with our IRS-offer-in-compromise attorneys, please call toll-free 844-MCC-4TAX or contact us online.
+To schedule an appointment with our IRS offer in compromose attorney, either call toll-free 844-MCC-4TAX, or contact us online.

 An OIC is an agreement between the government and the taxpayer stating that the government will accept payment that is less than the amount the taxpayer owes.
 If the government accepts the OIC, it is the taxpayer’s duty to comply with payment and filing requirements over the next five years.